Recreational Weed Now Legalized in Canada

 Source: National Post

-As for provinces and territories, they both subject to federal conditions, meaning that they must fulfill the same duties as the federal government when it comes to overseeing legal recreational weed.
-In addition, each province or territory will become able to increase the minimum age for marijuana consumption without permission to lower it.
+As for provinces and territories, they both are subject to federal conditions.
+This means that they must fulfill the same duties as the federal government when it comes to overseeing marijuana legalization policies.
+In addition, each province or territory can increase the minimum age for marijuana consumption.
 For example, Ontario has already increased the minimum age to 19.
-Age restrictions aside, province and territory governments could also:
+Age restrictions aside, provincial and territory governments could also: